Oleksa Hirnyk

 Oleksa Mykolayovych Hirnyk (Олекса Миколайович Гiрник; 28 March 1912 – 21 January 1978) was a Ukrainian nationalist and Soviet dissident, an engineer by profession, who burned himself to death as an act of protest against Soviet suppression of the Ukrainian language (russification), culture and history.
 The act was quickly covered up by the Soviet authorities and remained unknown to general populace for decades.

 Early life

-Hirnyk was born on 28 March 1912 in the town of Bohorodchany, then Austria-ruled Galicia, currently in Ivano-Frankivsk Oblast (province) in western Ukraine.
-He came from a family of boykos with a long background of preserving Ukrainian culture and heritage, his grandfather was the founder of the Prosvita Society in Bohorodchany, a society that promoted Ukrainian culture and the Ukrainian language.
+Hirnyk was born on 28 March 1912 in the town of Bohorodchany, then Austrian-ruled Galicia, currently in Ivano-Frankivsk Oblast (province) in western Ukraine.
+He came from a family of Boykos with a long background of preserving Ukrainian culture and heritage, his grandfather was the founder of the Prosvita Society in Bohorodchany, a society that promoted Ukrainian culture and the Ukrainian language.

 After finishing secondary education, his parents wanted him to study at the seminary to become a priest.
 He, however, enrolled into a paramilitary organization "Sokil".
 When he was getting ready to study philosophy at the University of Lviv, he was conscripted into the Polish army.
 While serving, he protested the treatment of Ukrainian soldiers by the Polish officers.